MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 <img src="https://imgur.com/CCxAtjQ.png" width="25%" />

-The fascinating story of Wilson Bentley who patiently persevered to find a way to photograph snowflakes and to ultimately show their beauty and uniqueness.
+The fascinating true story of Wilson Bentley who patiently persevered to find a way to photograph snowflakes and to ultimately show their beauty and uniqueness.
 (Lexile 830L)

 <a href="https://www.bookdepository.com/Snowflake-Bentley-Jacqueline-Briggs-Martin/9780547248295?ref=grid-view&qid=1656000835734&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1008254739" rel="nofollow">Buy on Orell Füssli</a>